 So, the former Chelsea defender has pedigree and quite the illustrious coaching CV, and that has translated to the turf for Scotland.
-In 19 games, he has managed 10 wins and three draws, but qualifying for a first European Championship since England ’96 has already made his stint a success no matter the outcome in just a few month’s time.
+In 19 games, he has managed 10 wins and three draws, but qualifying for a first European Championship since England ’96 has already made his stint a success no matter the outcome this summer.

 The form guide